jessepinkman9900/code-snippets/pgrx-data-retention/README.md

 ### Design choices
 - 1 static background worker - as long as the service is running it will keep running & try to apply the policy
   - sleep for 10s between each iteration
+  - servers needs to be restarted once this extension is loaded as a shared preload library
 - policy applied by dynamic bg worker swapned by the orchestrator bg worker
 - sequential execution of policies. block on previous policy bg worker to complete before starting the next policy
   - predictable execution order & resource utilization